 The Company sells traditional, interest-sensitive and variable life insurance products.
 The Company distributes its products through Allstate exclusive agencies and exclusive financial specialists.
 The Company also sells voluntary accident and health insurance through workplace enrolling independent agents in New York.
 The Company previously offered and continues to have in force fixed annuities such as deferred and immediate annuities, and institutional products consisting of funding agreements sold to unaffiliated trusts that use them to back medium-term notes.

 The following table summarizes premiums and contract charges by product.

-(\$ in millions) 2014 2013 2012
+(\$ in millions) 2 2015 2014 2013

 Premiums

-Traditional life insurance \$ 492 \$ 471 \$ 449
+Traditional life insurance \$ 515 \$ 492 \$ 471

-Immediate annuities with life contingencies 4 37 45
+Immediate annuities with life contingencies 4 37

-Accident and health insurance 93 105 99
+Accident and health insurance 85 93 105

-Total premiums 589 613 593
+Total premiums 600 589 613

 Contract charges

-Interest-sensitive life insurance 828 1,036 1,011
+Interest-sensitive life insurance 724 828 1,036

-Fixed annuities 19 18 18
+Fixed annuities 14 19 18

-Total contract charges 847 1,054 1,029
+Total contract charges 738 847 1,054

-Total premiums and contract charges \$ 1,436 \$ 1,667 \$ 1,622
+Total premiums and contract charges \$ 1,338 \$ 1,436 \$ 1,667

 The Company, through several subsidiaries, is authorized to sell life insurance and retirement products in all 50 states, the District of Columbia and Puerto Rico.
-For 2014, the top geographic locations for statutory premiums and annuity considerations were California, Texas, New York, Florida and Illinois.
+For 2015, the top geographic locations for direct statutory premiums and annuity considerations were New York, California, Texas, Illinois and Florida.
 No other jurisdiction accounted for more than 5% of statutory premiums and annuity considerations.

 The Company has exposure to market risk as a result of its investment portfolio.
 Market risk is the risk that the Company will incur realized and unrealized net capital losses due to adverse changes in interest rates, credit spreads, equity prices or currency exchange rates.
 The Company's primary market risk exposures are to changes in interest rates, credit spreads and equity prices.
-Interest rate risk is the risk that the Company will incur a loss due to adverse changes in interest rates relative to the interest rate characteristics of its interest bearing assets and liabilities.
+Interest rate risk is the risk that the Company will incur a loss due to adverse changes in interest rate characteristics of its interest bearing assets and liabilities.
 This risk arises from many of the Company's primary activities, as it invests substantial funds in interest-sensitive assets and issues interest-sensitive liabilities.
-Interest rate risk includes risks related to changes in U.S. Treasury yields and other key risk-free reference yields.
+Interest rate risk includes risks related to changes in C.S.
+Treasury yields and other key risk-free reference yields.
 Credit spread risk is the risk that the Company will incur a loss due to adverse changes in credit spreads.
+This risk arises from many of the Company's primary activities, as the Company invests substantial funds in spread-sensitive fixed income assets.
+Equity price risk is the risk that the Company will incur a loss due to adverse changes in credit spreads.
+Equity price risk is the risk that the Company will incur a loss due to adverse changes in credit spreads.
 This risk arises from many of the Company's primary activities, as the Company invests substantial funds in spread-sensitive fixed income assets.
 Equity price risk is the risk that the Company will incur losses due to adverse changes in the general levels of the equity markets.